lunchboxer/article-keeper/static/articles-md/1105B-fantastic-family-feasts-traditional-meals-from-history.md

 1. What did Romans think dormice were?

-   a) Scary
+   a.
+Scary
-   b) Yummy to eat
+   b.
+Yummy to eat
-   c) Cute pets
+   c.
+Cute pets
-   d) Difficult to catch
+   d.
+Difficult to catch

 2. What did jesters do at noble family feasts in the Middle Ages?

-   a) Play music
+   a.
+Play music
-   b) Tell stories
+   b.
+Tell stories
-   c) Perform tricks
+   c.
+Perform tricks
-   d) Cook meals
+   d.
+Cook meals

 3. What does fish eaten during Lunar New Year feasts represent?

-   a) Togetherness
+   a.
+Togetherness
-   b) Long life
+   b.
+Long life
-   c) Prosperity
+   c.
+Prosperity
-   d) Good luck
+   d.
+Good luck

 4. How did Native American tribes preserve salmon?

-   a) With salt
+   a.
+With salt
-   b) In iceboxes
+   b.
+In iceboxes
-   c) By drying and smoking
+   c.
+By drying and smoking
-   d) In large pots
+   d.
+In large pots

 5. What made cooking pioneer feasts difficult?

-   a) Few ingredients
+   a.
+Few ingredients
-   b) Small kitchens
+   b.
+Small kitchens
-   c) Only campfires for cooking
+   c.
+Only campfires for cooking
-   d) Lack of recipes
+   d.
+Lack of recipes

 6. How do traditional holiday foods connect families?

-   a) Unique ingredients
+   a.
+Unique ingredients
-   b) Telling family stories
+   b.
+Telling family stories
-   c) Fancy cooking methods
+   c.
+Fancy cooking methods
-   d) Huge portions
+   d.
+Huge portions

 ## Answer Key